-Executive Assistant to Business Administrator – The Executive Assistant to the Business Administrator provides administrative support and serves as liaison between business administrator and employees, church members and volunteers.
+Executive Assistant to Business Administrator – The Executive Assistant to the Business Administrator provides administrative support and serves as a liaison between the business administrator and employees, church members, and volunteers.

-Executive Assistant to Executive Pastor – The Executive Assistant to the Executive Pastor is responsible to ensure timely and accurate administrative support for executive pastor and to assist in all office responsibilities.
+Executive Assistant to Executive Pastor – The Executive Assistant to the Executive Pastor is responsible to ensure timely and accurate administrative support for the executive pastor and assisting in all office responsibilities.